Separations in query complexity using cheat sheets: Preliminaries

 In the model of query complexity, algorithms may only access the input by asking queries to an oracle that knows the input $x \in D$. \ The queries are of the form ``what is $x_i$?'' for some $i \in [n]$ and the oracle responds with the value of $x_i \in \Sigma$. \ The goal is to minimize the number of queries made to compute $f$.

-We use $D(f)$ to denote the deterministic query complexity of computing $f$, the minimum number of queries that have to be made by a deterministic algorithm that outputs $f(x)$ on every input $x$. \ We use $R(f)$ to denote bounded-error randomized query complexity, the minimum number of queries made by a randomized algorithm that outputs $f(x)$ on input $x$ with probability at least $2/3$. \ We use $R_0(f)$ to denote zero-error randomized query complexity, the minimum number of queries made by a randomized algorithm that must output either the correct answer, $f(x)$, on input $x$ or output $*$, indicating that it does not know the answer. \ However, the probability that it outputs $*$ should be at most $1/2$ on any $x \in D$.
+We use $D(f)$ to denote the deterministic query complexity of computing $f$, the minimum number of queries that have to be made by a deterministic algorithm that outputs $f(x)$ on every input $x$. \ We use $R(f)$ to denote bounded-error randomized query complexity, the minimum number of queries made by a randomized algorithm that outputs $f(x)$ on input $x$ with probability at least $2/3$. \ We use $R_0(f)$ to denote zero-error randomized query complexity, the minimum number of queries made by a randomized algorithm that must output either the correct answer, $f(x)$, on input $x$ or output $*$, indicating that it does not know the answer. \ However, the probability (over the internal randomness of the algorithm) that it outputs $*$ should be at most $1/2$ on any $x \in D$.

 Similarly, we study quantum analogues of these measures. \ The quantum analogue of $D(f)$ is exact quantum query complexity, denoted $Q_E(f)$, the minimum number of queries made by a quantum algorithm that outputs $f(x)$ on every input $x\in D$ with probability 1. \ The quantum analogue of $R(f)$ is bounded-error quantum query complexity, denoted $Q(f)$, where the algorithm is only required to be correct with probability at least $2/3$.